 H. Optional Electives

-The following courses may be taken for credit as electives but are not required.
+The following courses may be taken as electives but are not required.

 Length of Program

-From the date of matriculation (i.e., from the time a student is accepted into the program), the USU School of Graduate Studies allows students 8 years to finish their doctoral degree, but this program is designed to be completed in 4 years.
+From the date of matriculation (i.e., from the time a student is accepted into the program), the USU School of Graduate Studies allows students eight years to finish their doctoral degree, but this program is designed to be completed in four years.
 Coursework that is more than eight years old may not be used for a graduate degree.

 Summer Credit Workshops and Master's (6000-level) Courses